swarmion/swarmion/packages/serverless-contracts/README.md

 };
 ```

-The resolved imported value will be available as `${self:custom.myImportedValue}` in you serverless files.
+The resolved imported value will be available as `${self:custom.myImportedValue}` in your serverless files.
 See [the Serverless variables documentation](https://www.serverless.com/framework/docs/providers/aws/guide/variables/#reference-properties-in-serverlessyml).

 # About type inference